gptune/HistoryDB-Docs/docs/src/introduction.md

 **Public Shared Repository.**
 To harness the power of crowdtuning, we provide a public shared database which allows users to upload their performance data or download performance data provided by other users.

-Here are the main design points of our public database:

-* Storage: To store all performance data from multiple sites, we use [Cori](https://docs.nersc.gov/systems/cori/)'s storage system provided by NERSC.

-* Web service: The public repository uses web resources provided by NERSC (also known as [Science Gateways](https://www.nersc.gov/assets/Uploads/19-Science-Gateways.pdf) for user-DB connection.
-We provide the web service at [https://gptune.lbl.gov/](https://gptune.lbl.gov) to access the public database.

-* DBMS: Since our performance data is managed as JSON files, we use [MongoDB](https://mongodb.com) internally to manage performance data.
-User data is managed with [SQLite](https://www.sqlite.org/index.html).

-* User interface: Users can download/upload performance data from/to the public repository using the web interface.

-* User identification: The public database requires login credentials for users to submit their performance data, but we allow anyone to browse and download data if the data is public data.